ADARSHVISHESH1/StudentGradeManagementSystem/README.md

 Manage and monitor your students' performances effortlessly with JSGMS!

 ## Overview
 A robust grade recording application developed using Java and integrated with mySQL for seamless data storage and retrieval.
-This was a school project I completed in 2018.

 ## Features